-The time I went to Italy.
+The time we went to Italy.

-The time I first met my wife.
+The time I met Sarah

-The time our neighbour flooded our apartment.
+The time Josephine flooded our apartment.

 Later on, reading through these lists becomes the perfect place to start writing.
 What you are looking for is to remember as much detail as possible.
 Detail is the gold dust of writing that gives your work life.